apache/pekko/akka-docs/src/main/paradox/routing.md

 In addition to being able to create local actors as routees, you can instruct the router to deploy its created children on a set of remote hosts.
 Routees will be deployed in round-robin fashion.
 In order to deploy routees remotely, wrap the router configuration in a
-@apidoc[akka.remote.routing.RemoteRouterConfig], attaching the remote addresses of the nodes to deploy to.
+@apidoc[remote.routing.RemoteRouterConfig], attaching the remote addresses of the nodes to deploy to.
 Remote deployment requires the `akka-remote` module to be included in the classpath.

 Scala